 Yet Patrick, the missionary, has little to do with today’s (often wild) celebrations.

-Here are some things to do with your kids this weekend – some are learning experiences and some are just fun things to do.
+Here are some things to do with your kids – some are learning experiences and some are just fun things to do.

 - Have your child locate Britain and Ireland on a globe.

 - Challenge older kids to do research on St. Patrick – what was his name at birth, who were his parents, who were the Druids, etc?

 - Enjoy one of the books about St. Patrick listed in my February 27th post.

 - Have your children see how much green they can wear.
 (Green because of Ireland, the Emerald Isle.)